cakebatterandsprinkles/portfolio-gatsby/src/posts/30-react_testing.md

 These tests test the User Interface, a part of the full application.

 Mostly, applications have a lot of unit tests, some integration tests, and a few E2E tests.
+And mostly, applications do cause side effects.
+We need to understand what side effects are, in order to understand why we cannot have them when we are testing an application.
+In computer science, if a function or an expression modifies the value some variables outside it's local environment and has an observable effect (besides returning a value to its invoker) on the application, then it is said to be causing side effects.
+Unit tests cannot have side-effects.
+According to Michael Feather's definition, they cannot talk to the database, communicate accross the network, touch the file system or edit your environmental files.
+By making your unit tests neither consume or create any side effects, you can have fast running tests and pure functions that always return the same value with the same input.

 #### Testing JavaScript